JAVillarino/Ecoficiency/README.md

 The submission_file.xlsx file contains the dataframe containing with the predicted amount of assistance sorted by the State Code.
 The video linked above contains a summary of our methodology and findings.

-Ecoficiency.ipynb is the main code file used in our investigation, and the pdf file with the same name is only used to ensure that all cells are included.
+Ecoficiency.ipynb is the main code file used in our investigation, and the .py file with the same name should not be used.

 Required Files:
 test.csv